Insights Corporate Tax

 Where this leaves your business

-The headline is worth repeating because so many owners get it backwards: transfer pricing in the UAE applies to everyone, and the thresholds only decide who keeps the formal paperwork.
-Every taxable person must price transactions with Related Parties and Connected Persons at arm’s length and disclose them on the Corporate Tax return.
-The master file and local file are an additional obligation for MNE groups above AED 3.15bn of consolidated revenue or entities above AED 200m of their own revenue — a heavier layer on top of a rule that already binds the smallest business.
+The headline is worth repeating because so many owners get it backwards: transfer pricing in the UAE applies to everyone, and the thresholds only decide who keeps the formal paperwork and files the disclosure form.
+Every taxable person must price transactions with Related Parties and Connected Persons at arm’s length.
+The related-party disclosure form applies once the transactions cross the FTA’s value thresholds, and the master file and local file are a further obligation for MNE groups above AED 3.15bn of consolidated revenue or entities above AED 200m of their own revenue — heavier layers on top of a pricing rule that already binds the smallest business.

 If your company transacts with group entities, or simply pays its owners and directors, you have related-party dealings that need to be at arm’s length.
 Getting there is not about buying an expensive study — it is about mapping those transactions, pricing them deliberately, keeping a short rationale, and disclosing them cleanly.
 For a deeper walk through the mechanics of the regime, read our transfer pricing UAE explainer; to see how the pricing feeds the wider return, pair it with the way we approach corporate tax services.